wbmorgan/BurgerSalesWeatherAnalysis/README.md

 ## Project Overview
 In a personal endeavour to learn about time series analysis and forecasting, and using Python on real-life data I decided to do a project on Five Guys Sales data at my local branch.

-The managers were struggling to predict sales based on 7-day lag, and due to this were making constant losses due to over/undershooting in inventory orders, so created this project to see if there was a way to predict this more accurately.
+The management team faced significant challenges in predicting sales based on a 7-day lag, leading to frequent financial losses due to inaccurate inventory orders.

-After talking to staff and management, I thought the main factors of how busy the store got were as follows:
+To tackle this I aimed to develop a more reliable forecasting method.
+After engaging in discussions with both staff and management, I identified the primary factors influencing store traffic as follows:

 - Weather Patterns (Temperature, Precipitation, Wind, etc)
 - Popular local events (Football, Rugby, Concerts)
 - Public Holidays

-This analysis mostly asses the influence of weather on Sales.
+This analysis mostly assesses the influence of weather on Sales.

 ## Data Sources
 I created a PostgreSQL database to store and access the data.
-I used Excel to store and digitalise two years' worth of analogue sales data and connected to weather API's (WorldWeatherOnline, MetOffice Datapoint) to get local historical weather data.
+I used Excel to store and digitalise two years' worth of analogue sales data and connected to weather APIs (WorldWeatherOnline, MetOffice Datapoint) to get local historical weather data.

-I used the sales data and analysed it with various weather conditions and aimed to use this, along with the effect of Local events and holidays to analyse the effect and eventually use it the predict future Sales.
+I used the sales data and analysed it with various weather conditions and aimed to use this, along with the effect of Local events and holidays to analyse the effect and eventually use it to predict future Sales.
 ## Methodology
 -  Upload data from Excel sheets to PostgreSQL and import API to the database using Python.
 - Data extraction from PostgreSQL